lkacz/PocketLabApp/OnlineProtocolEditor/README.md

 Want to share your own study flows?

-1. Duplicate an existing entry in `templates/index.json` and give it a unique `id`, human-friendly `name`, `summary`, and the filename that should be loaded.
+1. Duplicate an existing entry in `templates/index.json` and give it a unique `id`, human-friendly `name`, `summary`, optional `tags` array (lowercase keywords), and the filename that should be loaded.
 2. Place your protocol text inside `templates/your-template-name.txt` (UTF-8 encoded, one command per line just like PoLA expects).
 3. Host the folder over `http(s)` and reopen the editor.
 The new template will automatically appear in the dialog, complete with search, preview, and insertion support.